 The energy sector is a critical element in Africa's economic development.
-It includes traditional resources such as oil, gas and coal as well as a growing emphasis on renewable sources of energy.
-Historically and today, the African energy sector has been dominated by the petroleum industry.
-According to 2015 estimates, 57 per cent of Africa's export earnings are derived from hydrocarbon revenues and Africa accounts for over 11 per cent of global oil production over the past decade.
-As discussed below, the energy sector has generated a significant number of disputes that have been resolved through international arbitration, and this number appears to be increasing.
+It includes traditional resources such as oil, gas and coal as well as a growing emphasis on renewable sources of energy.1 Historically and today, the African energy sector has been dominated by the petroleum industry.
+Africa has a number of the world's top oil-producing countries, with an estimated 57 per cent of Africa's export earnings derived from hydrocarbon revenues.2 Africa accounts for over 11 per cent of global oil production over the past decade and, according to 2016 figures, holds 7.5 per cent of the world's proven oil reserves and 7.6 per cent of the world's proven gas reserves.3 In addition, Africa has accounted for onefifth of the growth in total energy demand in the last five years and this demand is expected to increase to 20 per cent of the global energy consumption by 2035-2040.4 As discussed below, the energy sector has generated a significant number of disputes that have been resolved through international arbitration, and this number appears to be increasing.

 Energy resources and developments vary by region in Africa.
-Oil and gas reserves are concentrated in north and west Africa (Nigeria, Angola and Algeria are the continent's largest oil and gas producers).
-A number of countries export natural gas by ship in liquefied form (LNG) or by pipeline.
-Coal reserves are mostly found in the southern part of the continent (South Africa holds over 90 per cent of the proven reserves and accounts for virtually all of the continent's production).
-While Africa has abundant potential for renewable energies, these resources are not yet developed.
+Oil and gas reserves are concentrated in north and west Africa (Nigeria, Angola and Algeria are the continent's largest oil and gas producers).5 A number of countries export natural gas by ship in liquefied form (LNG) or by pipeline.6 Coal reserves are mostly found in the southern part of the continent (South Africa holds 94 per cent of the proven reserves and accounts for virtually all of the continent's production).7 While Africa has abundant potential for renewable energies, these resources are not yet developed.
 To date, major hydropower projects have been concentrated in Malawi, Zambia and Lesotho; there have been large-scale wind generation projects in Morocco, Egypt and South Africa; and geothermal power projects in the East African Great Rift Valley in Kenya, Uganda, Ethiopia and Tanzania.

-Historically, political instability, challenging environmental conditions and economic volatility have meant that fewer exploration projects have taken place in Africa than other resourcerich places.
+Historically, political instability, challenging environmental conditions and economic volatility have meant that fewer exploration projects have taken place in Africa than in other resource-rich places.
 That has been changing, however, and increased global competition has brought new participants and investments into the African energy sector.
 Significant resource discoveries are giving rise to complicated, costly and risky energy investment projects.
-For example, oil discoveries in the Gulf of Guinea have created investment opportunities with new producer states such as Sierra Leone and Liberia.5 Exploration companies are also moving into countries such as Somalia, which were until recently considered too risky due to conflict and political instability.
+For example, oil discoveries in the Gulf of Guinea have created investment opportunities with new producer states such as Sierra Leone and Liberia.
+Exploration companies are also moving into countries such as Somalia, which were until recently considered too risky due to conflict and political instability.
 Although the oil and gas industry continues to attract the most foreign investment, there have been increased investments in renewable energy.

-Investment in renewables is expected to continue to increase given the amount of currently untapped renewable resources and its potential to help solve the energy crisis in sub-Saharan Africa, where nearly 600 million people are without access to electricity.6
+Investment in renewables is expected to continue to increase given the amount of currently untapped renewable resources and its potential to help solve the energy crisis in sub-Saharan Africa, where nearly 600 million people are without access to electricity.9

 It is impossible to generalise about arbitration trends in Africa, even by region.
-However, along with foreign investment, interest in arbitration in Africa is growing across the continent; many jurisdictions have taken the key steps of ratifying the New York Convention and adopting modern arbitration legislation, and several are developing arbitral institutions.
-Disputes involving large-scale energy projects in Africa have typically been resolved through international commercial and investor-state arbitration.
+However, along with foreign investment, interest in arbitration is growing across the continent; many jurisdictions have taken the key steps of ratifying the New York Convention and adopting modern arbitration legislation, and several are developing arbitral institutions.
+10 Disputes involving large-scale energy projects in Africa have typically been resolved through international commercial and investor-state arbitration.
 This article provides an overview of these arbitrations, and some of the recent trends in commercial and treaty cases.